Theatre and Dance

 Experiential Learning: Experiential Learning Opportunity

-A series of courses, each lasting one-third of a semester.
-Topics and required courses are announced in the class schedule for each semester.
+Topics are announced in the class schedule for each semester.

 Individual advanced training in movement, improvisation, flexibility, and precision in dance styles including modern and ballet.